Spider-Man's Greatest Moments

 We know that Spider-Man’s beginnings came on the heels of tragedy, more specifically the death of his Uncle Ben by an armed robber.
 But perhaps an even more brutal blow was the death of Gwen Stacy, Peter’s first love, and the woman who inspired his courage.

-Marvel legends Gerry Conway and Gil Kane are behind this now-famous storyline, a turning point for Spider-Man (and readers), that reinforced the very real consequences of a Super Hero’s struggle.
+Marvel legends Gerry Conway and Gil Kane are behind this now-famous storyline, a turning point for Spider-Man that reinforced the real consequences of a Super Hero’s struggle.
 In a fateful flash, the Green Goblin, AKA Norman Osborn, threw an unconscious Gwen off the George Washington Bridge… and Spider-Man’s quick reflexes proved just as fatal as her fall.

 While Green Goblin first appeared in THE AMAZING SPIDER-MAN #14, this arc cemented his status as Spider-Man’s unmatched nemesis.

 We’ve all heard that misery loves company, right?
-Well, that also holds true for deranged super-powered killers.
+Well, that also holds true for super-powered killers.
 After springing himself from the Ravencroft Institute (read its full history here), symbiote host Cletus Kasady wrangled up a crew of like-minded murderers to unleash their own brand of mayhem on the streets of Manhattan.

 This event also marked one of the first Spider-Man/Venom team-ups.
 Realizing that he was dangerously outmatched, Eddie Brock: Venom enlisted Spider-Man’s help.
 Plus, we got some backup from the likes of Captain America, Iron Fist, Cloak, Dagger, Firestar… and quite a few surprise guests.